Overhanging trees and hazards like rubbish and overgrown grass can cause problems for other people, and make your property look unsightly.

 If we send you a notice asking you to trim trees or shrubs, or remove hazards like rubbish or overgrown grass, you must do so within 14 days.

-If you don’t comply with this deadline, you’ll receive an official warning notice giving you 10 more days to complete the work.
+If you don’t comply with this deadline, you’ll receive a Notice to Comply giving you 10 more days to complete the work.

-If you still don’t take action, we may issue a $200 penalty notice and engage a contractor to complete the necessary work.
+If you still don’t take action, we may issue a $250 Infringement Notice and engage a contractor to complete the necessary work.
 You’ll be responsible for the contractor’s fees.